micmejia/bible-dump/NKJV/Hebrews/Heb 11.md

 By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises offered up his only begotten _son,_

 ###### 18
-[^f]of whom it was said, "In Isaac your seed shall be called,"
+of whom it was said, "In Isaac your seed shall be called,"

 ###### 19
 concluding that God _was_ able to raise _him_ up, even from the dead, from which he also received him in a figurative sense.